jacktator/NgSkool_Lambda/README.md

 This repo follows the DynamoDB, Lambda, Serverless, Express and NodeJS architecture.
 For more information, please see [this guide](https://serverless.com/blog/serverless-express-rest-api/).

 For more info on AWS DynamoDB & Lambda Stack, please see [AWS Tutorial](https://aws.amazon.com/getting-started/projects/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/).
+Considering majority of NgSkool users will be in Australia.
+AWS ap-southeast-2 node, aka the Sydney Region is selected.

 For more info on Serverless Architecture, please see [ServerLess](https://serverless.com).